Access free educational resources exploring the VACI here.

 The problem: factory farming

-The majority of these animals are factory farmed, where they can be confined for the entirety of their lives in sheds or cages, subjected to unnatural diets and environments, and exposed to painful practices and procedures, often without pain relief.
+According to the latest FAO statistics, 77 billion farmed animals are slaughtered each year for human consumption globally.
+This equates to 211 million animals per day, 8.8 million per hour and 2,442 animals per second.1 The vast majority are factory farmed, where they are confined for the entirety of their lives in sheds or cages, subjected to unnatural diets and environments, and exposed to painful practices and procedures, often without pain relief.

 Why a global Animal Cruelty Index?

-Voiceless, the animal protection institute, and a team of international animal welfare advocates have joined together to produce the first ever Voiceless Animal Cruelty Index focusing on farm animals (VACI).
+Voiceless, the animal protection institute, and a team of international animal welfare advocates have joined together to produce the Voiceless Animal Cruelty Index focusing on farmed animals (VACI).

-The VACI aims to provide an interactive index that evaluates and ranks countries based on the nature, extent and intensity of cruelty associated with farm animal production and consumption in a sample of fifty countries that together account for almost 80 percent of the world’s farm animal population.3
+The VACI is an interactive index that evaluates and ranks countries based on the nature, extent and intensity of cruelty associated with farmed animal production and consumption in a sample of 50 countries that together account for almost 80% of the world’s farmed animal population.3

 How are countries assessed under the VACI?